c2079617/Dissertation/README.md

 2. The image is preprocessed (grayscale, thresholding) using OpenCV.
 3. Tesseract OCR extracts the text from the receipt.
 4. The raw text is sent to GPT-4 to be structured as JSON data.
-5. (Planned) The structured data will be stored in a database for easy tracking.

-## 🔐 Environment Variables

-Create a `.env` file to store your OpenAI API key: